kparc/kcc/README.md

 This part might be easier to digest than the previous, especially if you are familiar with functional programming.
 Its title, borrowed without permission from [the legendary k resource](http://nsl.com), says it all — you will not find a 𝒌 construct that resembles an explicit `for` loop, and although there is a `while` construct in 𝒌, it is almost never used in practice.

-And this is not just to avoid untold damages from trivial errors people keep making in their loop definitions.
+And this is not just to avoid untold damages from trivial errors people keep on making in their loop definitions.
 The main reason explicit loops are banned from 𝒌 is because it offers something better.
 The idea that displaces them is a simple and strong abstraction called *adverbs*, but before we see them in action, it helps to understand why they are called that way:

 An **adverb** is a **modifier** that accepts a user-defined function or a native operator and returns a new monadic or dyadic **verb** which acts on one or two **input operands** in some desirable way to produce an **output**.
 Input and output can be scalar values or vectors, depending on the adverb and the action it modifies.